zudello/zudello-knowledge-base/Knowledge Base/Purchasing module/Processing an invoice.md

 ## Processing an invoice

 Processing an invoice begins with uploading the document to Zudello.
-For help with uploading invoices, see [[Uploading purchasing documents]].
+For help with uploading invoices, see [Uploading purchasing documents](Uploading%20purchasing%20documents.md).

 Once an invoice has been uploaded and extracted, a user will need to: